Denmark–Indonesia relations

-Denmark and Indonesia established diplomatic relations in 1974.
+Denmark and Indonesia established diplomatic relations on 15 February 1950.
 Denmark has an embassy in Jakarta, and Indonesia has an embassy in Copenhagen.
 Bilateral relations are strong, as well as the humanitarian response to the December 2004 Indian Ocean tsunami, which claimed the lives of 45 Danes.
 In 2015, after focusing on China and South Korea, Denmark is gearing up to enhance its relations with Indonesia, hoping that it will help Denmark to build strong ties with the whole Southeast Asian region.

 History

 Danish settlers

 Relations between Danish explorers to Java's inhabitants obviously could be traced back to pre-Colonial era in the 17th century following successive waves of Europeans—the Portuguese, Spanish, Dutch and British—sought to dominate the spice trade at its sources in 'Spice Islands' (Maluku) of Indonesia.
 Danish merchants also arrived from Tranquebar, in search of pepper, to Bantenese/Bantamese land in Java.
 The Danish extended their commercial activities from their settlement in Tranquebar on the Coromandel Coast to various parts of Indonesia.
 These relations, to a small extent, came into being through the cooperation and advice of Dutchmen who found the road to Asia barred to their own enterprises because of the Dutch East India Company monopoly.
 The Danish merchants asked Banten's rulers permission to settle and trade.